LinuxAtDuke/Intro-To-Linux/README.md

     netid@login.oit.duke.edu's password:
     [user@compute ~]$

-On the first connection to a host you will need to accept the host key
-For Mac and Linux systems, if your username is the same as your netid you can omit it
+On the first connection to a host you will need to accept the host key.
+For Mac and Linux systems, if your username is the same as your netid you can omit it.

-## Unit 1: Lab 0 - Creating a personal Linux VM
+## Lab 0 - Creating a personal Linux VM

 1. Using a web browser, go to *https://vm-manage.oit.duke.edu*
 2. Login using your Duke netid.